TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/apps/oidc-admin-nest/README.md

 ### Home

 - General stats
   - How many people are logged in?
+(I guess count the number of valid access tokens)
-  - Which client has the most users?
+  - Which client has the most users? (doughnut; each section is by client)
   - How many logins the past month?
+Line chart (by day)
   - How many new registrations past month?
+Line chart (by day)
+  - Server errors past week (bar chart)
   - Last time the server was restarted

 ### Sidebar